1: Join the Right Company at the Right Time

 - You can study something until the cows come home, but until you go out and do it, you won’t learn much.

-- Your first year in the business is MLM University; give yourself time to learn and master the basic skills.
+- Your first year in the business is training time; give yourself time to learn and master the basic skills.

 - The beauty of our industry is you can earn while you learn.